jaime-garvey/dsml-study-guide/Machine Learning.md

 #### How to Optimize
 * Look at every feature and decide which to split up
 * Build split by split to determine best splits (find feature that gives the best separation)
-* Uses greedy algorithm - with always choose feature that has the greatest imbalance at each split
+* Uses greedy algorithm - always choose feature that optimizes on one of the following metrics:

-Methods for Fitting
+Metrics for Fitting
 1. Max Entropy Rule (for categorical)
 	a.
 [Information Entropy Graph](https://upload.wikimedia.org/wikipedia/commons/2/22/Binary_entropy_plot.svg)
 2. Gini Coefficient (for continuous feature)